BeyondVIP/bvip_docs/api/reservations.md

       name: string,
       email: string, // optional, if originator is promoter
-      phone: string, // optional, if originator is promoter
+      phone: string, // optional, if originator is promoter originator_id, // optional, id of creater, if creater is not current user
       contact_owners: [ // change contact owners at particular venue
         {
           venue_id: integer,